sindresorhus/type-fest/readme.md

 - [`Or`](source/or.d.ts) - Returns a boolean for whether either of two given types is true.
 - [`Xor`](source/xor.d.ts) - Returns a boolean for whether only one of two given types is true.
 - [`AllExtend`](source/all-extend.d.ts) - Returns a boolean for whether every element in an array type extends another type.
+- [`SomeExtend`](source/some-extend.d.ts) - Returns a boolean for whether some element in an array type extends another type.
 - [`NonEmptyTuple`](source/non-empty-tuple.d.ts) - Matches any non-empty tuple.
 - [`NonEmptyString`](source/non-empty-string.d.ts) - Matches any non-empty string.
 - [`FindGlobalType`](source/find-global-type.d.ts) - Tries to find the type of a global with the given name.